That '70s Show season 3

-The third season of That '70s Show, an American television series, began October 3, 2000, and ended on May 22, 2001.
-It aired on Fox.
+The third season of That '70s Show, an American television series, aired on Fox from October 3, 2000, to May 22, 2001.
 The region 1 DVD was released on November 15, 2005.
 The majority of this season is set in 1977, although the year changed to 1978 for the final four episodes of the season.

+Central storylines this season include Eric and Donna dealing with some harsh realities of their relationship as they begin to grow apart.
+Kelso dates Laurie, but still harbors lingering feelings for Jackie and ultimately tries to win her back.
+Hyde sees his father for the first time in many years, and they slowly make up for lost time.
+Kitty tries to get Laurie to make something of herself.
+The Pinciottis get their own tough times saga when Bob's store goes out business.
+Fez gets a steady girlfriend, but she is not all that she seems.
+Red and Kitty continue to get frustrated and annoyed by Bob and Midge's fads.